stat408/HW11/README.md

 ## 2. (4 points)

-Use PROC SQL to return the total number of the homeruns hit in each year.
+Use PROC SQL and the player dataset to return the total number of players born in MT each year.
+Note you did this earlier in the class with R.